 Funeral funds come in many forms, sometimes in the form of an insurance policy.
-Owners must ensure the beneficiary of an insurance policy, other than term, is the funeral home/cemetery.
+Owners must ensure the beneficiary of an insurance policy is the funeral home/cemetery.
 Other types of funeral funds, such as trusts, could be in effect.
 Owners must review and maintain as proof pertinent documents.

-I. Federal Government Pensions
+8. Federal Government Pensions